Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 Here’s the good news: you don’t have to wait for the government to act.
 You can:

-Write to brands you love—many are starting to change because people are speaking up
+Write to brands you love if you have the time, many are starting to change because people are speaking up.

-Buy organic when possible—USDA organic products can’t contain synthetic dyes
+Buy organic whenever possible (I know they’re so expensive lately), USDA organic products can’t contain synthetic dyes.

 Every time you skip Red 40 and pick something dye-free, you’re voting with your dollar.